Massachusetts law about employee uniforms

 Federal laws

-Employees do not need to be paid for time spent changing clothes at the beginning or end of the day, if that has been agreed to under a collective bargaining agreement.
+Discusses payment for time changing clothes at the beginning or end of the day if the matter is addressed by a collective bargaining agreement.

 Massachusetts regulations

-Defines "uniform," explains when an employer must reimburse the employee for care of the uniform, and forbids the requirement of a uniform deposit without express permission.
-Also, differs from Federal law1 in requiring employers to pay for uniforms.
-While Federal law allows for deductions for uniforms as long as the employee's wages don't fall below minimum wage, Massachusetts law does not.
+• 27.02 and 27.05(4) Defines "uniform," explains when an employer must reimburse the employee for care of the uniform, and forbids the requirement of a uniform deposit without express permission.
+Note: While Federal law1 allows for deductions for uniforms as long as the employee's wages don't fall below minimum wage, Massachusetts law does not.

 Agency